tlienart/LiveServer.jl/docs/src/man/extending_ls.md

 There may be circumstances where you will want the page-reloading to be triggered by your own mechanism.
 As a very simple example, you may want to display your own custom messages every time a file is updated.
-This page explains how to extend `SimpleWatcher <: FileWatcher` and, more generally, how to write your own `FileWatcher`
+This page explains how to extend `SimpleWatcher <: FileWatcher` and, more generally, how to write your own `FileWatcher`.
+We also explain how in some circumstances it may be easier to feed a custom `coreloopfun` to [`serve`](@ref) rather than writing a custom callback.

 ## Using `SimpleWatcher` with a custom callback